NaanProphet/photon-metronome/README.md

    2. `particle.device.ip.address` to the comma-separated list of IPs of all Photons connected
    3. Optionally modify the RGB LED values for standby color, downbeat, etc.
    4. Optionally set `use.cc.envelope.for.intensity` to `false` for constant, highest light intensity regadless of CC intensity value (0-127).

+## Modifying the Processing Program

+* Install the Processing IDE `brew cask install processing` or visit <https://processing.org/download/>
+* Open `src/photon_metronome/photon_metronome.pde`
+* Install additional libraries by going to `Sketch` > `Import Library...` > `Add Library`
+  * Install `The MidiBus` by Severin Smith
+  * Install `UDP` by Stephane Cousot

+### Troubleshooting UDP Library Install

+Some networks block the hypermedia UDP library download because the website is HTTP not HTTPS.
+(This happened while I was on Duke's WiFi.)
+If you are unable to visit <http://ubaa.net/shared/processing/udp/> in your computer's browser, then this is likely the issue.

+Workaround is to download it using a cell phone and transfer it over.
+In case that fails some day in the future, I've uploaded the zip under `libraries` in this repo.
+The SHA512 checksum is saved in a sidecar text file and can be verified using `shasum -c udp.zip.sha512`

+To install the library manually, copy the unzipped `udp` folder into `~/Documents/Processing/libraries/` and restart Processing.

 ## References
 * How to Build a Wireless Visual Metronome that Synchronizes with your DAW https://ask.audio/articles/how-to-build-a-wireless-visual-metronome-that-synchronizes-with-your-daw